Experience a place you can call Home.

 /

 Should you ever need the services of skilled nursing or rehab for a brief amount of time, you will never need to leave our community, your home.
-Our Transitional Care unit offers you the level of care you need so you can get back to your life, here at Princeton Assisted Living.
+Our Transitional Care Unit offers you the level of care you need so you can get back to your life, here at Princeton Assisted Living.
 Our physical, occupational and speech-language pathologists specialize in innovative therapeutic approaches that focus on achieving your best outcomes.

 Respite